Tourism statistics - annual results for the accommodation sector

 Coastal areas accounted for nearly half of all nights spent

-In 2018, nearly half of the nights spent in EU tourist accommodation (46 %) were spent in coastal areas (see Table 5).
+In 2019, nearly half of the nights spent in EU tourist accommodation (47 %) were spent in coastal areas (see Table 5).
 Besides Malta which is 100 % coastal country, this ratio exceeded 90 % in Cyprus, Greece, Croatia and Denmark.
-Leaving aside the five landlocked countries (Czechia, Luxembourg, Hungary, Austria and Slovakia), the proportion of coastal areas in total nights spent was below 20 % only in Germany, Romania and Slovenia.
-When distinguishing by type of accommodation, coastal tourism was particularly important for campsites, with 61 % of total nights spent (see Figure 8).
+Leaving aside the five landlocked countries (Czechia, Luxembourg, Hungary, Austria and Slovakia), the proportion of coastal areas in total nights spent was below 20 % only in Romania, Slovenia, Belgium and Germany.
+When distinguishing by type of accommodation, coastal tourism was particularly important for campsites, with 59 % of total nights spent (see Figure 8).

 In terms of degree of urbanisation, there was a good balance between nights spent in cities, towns and rural areas, each accounting for roughly one third of the nights spent (see Table 5).
 National data shows a mix of city tourism and countryside or non-urban coastal tourism.
-In Latvia, the United Kingdom and Estonia nights spent in cities accounted for more than 50% of the total number of nights spent in the country.
+In Latvia and Estonia nights spent in cities accounted for more than 50% of the total number of nights spent in the country.
 This is very likely due to the relative attractiveness or popularity of the capital regions.
-In Austria, Greece, Croatia and Denmark the thinly populated municipalities were far more popular – very likely because of the importance of the mountains or the seaside for the tourism sector in these countries.
+In Greece, Austria, Croatia and Denmark the thinly populated municipalities were far more popular – very likely because of the importance of the seaside or the mountains for the tourism sector in these countries.

-In 2018, the EU could offer 32.2 million bed places to accommodate tourists, spread over nearly 685 000 establishments.
-In terms of bed places, France and Italy (5.1 million bed places each) accounted for nearly one third of total available capacity (see Table 6).
+In 2019, the EU could offer 28.8 million bed places to accommodate tourists, spread over nearly 618 000 establishments.
+In terms of bed places, Italy (5.2 million bed places) and France (5.1 million bed places) accounted for more than one third of total available capacity (see Table 6).

 The comparability of this data is affected by the fact that countries apply data collection thresholds.
 In many countries, establishments having fewer than ten bed places are not covered by these statistics, but the threshold applied is not identical across the European Union.